crisluengo/doxpp/README.md

 Copyright 2017-2020 Vladimír Vondruš
 m.css uses the MIT license.

-This project includes verbatim copies of `mdx_subscript.py` and `mdx_superscript.py` from the PyPI packages `MarkdownSubscript` and `MarkdownSuperscript`, since those packages down-grade the `markdown` package when installing.
+This project includes copies of `mdx_subscript.py` and `mdx_superscript.py` from the PyPI packages `MarkdownSubscript` and `MarkdownSuperscript`, updated for the latest version of Python-Markdown.
 Copyright 2014-2018 Andrew Pinkham
 using the Simplified BSD license.